 What kind of glass do you print on?

-Fracture uses 2mm thick, non-tempered, soda-lime glass that's very similar to what you’d find in a traditional picture frame.
-While it's not shatter-proof, it won't be going anywhere once your print is mounted on your wall!
-The strength and durability is also comparable to a traditional picture frame.
+Fracture glass prints are made using 2mm thick, non-tempered glass.
+The strength and durability are very similar to what you’d find in a traditional picture frame.
+While your print is not shatter-proof, it won't be going anywhere once it's mounted on the wall

-We offer two glass finishes: our Original (reflective) Glass is the default option, or the Matte finish add-on option.
+Our prints are available in two different finishes: the Original (reflective) Glass finish is the default option, or you can select the Matte Glass finish add-on option.

 How thick is a finished print?

-Our glass has very minimal beveling along the edges to ensure the edges of your print aren't sharp and are completely safe to hold!
+Each print has very minimal beveling along the edges to ensure that it doesn't have sharp edges and is completely safe to hold!
 It's very slim, and not noticeable from a distance or once it's up on the wall:

 We don't offer acrylic or metal prints, but there are a couple of differences we've noticed when looking at prints on other mediums: